hyperledger-labs/perun-proposals/design/002-Package-Structure-Code-Organiation.md

    in this project and should contain only definitions.

-2. A separate package is used for implementing the functionality that depends on an external system (E.g., contacts provider, communication protocol).
+2. A separate package is used for implementing the functionality that depends on an external system (E.g., ID provider, communication protocol).

 3. If the functionality has multiple implementations, use a separate package for each of the implementations, with all such packages located in the same